rachel170/tp/docs/DeveloperGuide.md

-Due to the perceived composition relationship between `Deck` and `Flashcard` and the chosen design for `Deck` implementation, commands that result in the change of a `Deck` object (e.g. editting deck name or deleting a deck) meant that there was a need to look through all of the `Flashcard` objects in FlashNotes to carry out necessary changes to its `Tag` depending on the command issued.
+Due to the perceived composition relationship between `Deck` and `Flashcard` and the chosen design for `Deck` implementation, commands that result in the change of a `Deck` object (e.g. editting deck name or deleting a deck) meant that there was a need to look through all of the `Flashcard` objects in FlashNotes to carry out the necessary changes regarding the `Deck` object depending on the command issued.

 On top of that, as part of our **Review Statistics Feature**, we wanted to be able to save the data in the `Deck` class as well.
 To support this, we had to expand the old Storage implementation from AB3 to include the addition of the data in the